How to Stay Safe Backpacking? Do This One Thing

 Here’s a little bit about our journey, if you are new here!
 If you know us, feel free to skip this part.

-After leaving our old life in Scotland in March 2022 (it rains too much there), we travelled full time for almost 2 years.
+After leaving our old life in Scotland in March 2022 (it rains too much there), we travelled full-time for almost 2 years.
 Sounds fancy, doesn’t it?
 Well, it was.
 If you think that carrying overpacked backpacks in 45°C heat around streets that aren’t even on Google Maps is fancy.
 And that’s just 1% of all the fun we had! 😆

 During the 2 years we volunteered in Italy and Bulgaria (free travel while learning new skills, anyone?), explored other amazing European countries and backpacked Southeast Asia.
+Even our secret wedding was more of an expedition than a wedding. 😅

 And, of course, we researched and planned everything ourselves, because you gotta keep the budget low, right?
 If you are like us, you’ve come to the right place, because we want to share all the useful tips and info with you!